Things to consider when setting up a home office or renting a workspace

 You’re required to conduct a “suitable and sufficient assessment of risks to your employees’ health and safety, and risks to others not in your employment that are created because of your work.”
 This should cover what the hazards are, who they apply to, and what you’re going to do about them.
-You’ll find more guidance on how to conduct a risk assessment, along with a template, here.
+You’ll find more guidance on how to conduct a risk assessment, along with a template, from the Government HSE website.

 Write a health and safety policy

 As an employer, you’re required to write down a health and safety policy if you have five or more employees – but it’s a good idea no matter how many members of staff you have.
 It doesn’t have to be complex; you just need to make sure it details how you’ll manage health and safety issues (in particular any risks highlighted in your risk assessment), as well as defining who’s responsible for what.
 It should also list any practical things you have in place to manage health and safety, such as training and equipment.
 Here’s the official Government guidance on writing a health and safety policy.

 You’ll almost certainly already be familiar with the health and safety law poster, as employers are legally obliged to display one in the workplace – or, alternatively, to supply staff with the leaflet version.
 This won’t apply if you work on your own at home, but it does if you employ anybody.
 Get your poster from the Government HSE website.